 Click here for the LEP complaint form: English Version, Spanish Version, and Simplified Chinese Version This form may be used to file a complaint with the City of Ann Arbor based on purported violations of the Limited English Proficiency Plan.
 You are not required to use this form; a letter that provides the same information is sufficient to file your complaint.
 If you need assistance completing this form due to a physical impairment please contact us by phone at 734.794.6120 or FAX 734.994.5961.

-ADA Compliant Procedures
+ADA Complaint Procedures

 City of Ann Arbor administrative policy #108, Americans with Disabilities Act complaint procedure (PDF), designates the Ann Arbor City Clerk as coordinator for ADA compliance.
 The clerk's office will maintain grievance forms (PDF) for allegations of disability discrimination in city services.
 If you have any questions about this policy, please contact the Ann Arbor City Clerk's office, 734.794.6140.